 There is no set fee for a bail bond, but 10 percent of the total cost of bail is fairly standard.
 When you call ASAP Bail Bonds, we can discuss the specifics of your case and the overall cost of a bond, as well as any necessary collateral

 Call ASAP Bail Bonds day or night if you need to get someone out of jail.
 We are here to provide you with the best possible customer service as well as the lowest premium costs.
 You have the right to get out of jail, and we make it possible.

-We have served the communities of Gwinnett, Barrow, and Cobb Counties for years, and we would like to serve you.
+We have served the communities of Cobb, Clayton, DeKalb, and Gwinnett Counties for years, and we would like to serve you.
 Contact us for more information or to learn more about our free warrant search that covers the greater Atlanta-metro area.